 Skip to main content

+This page shows SUNK administrators how to provision shared storage for Slurm compute and login nodes by mounting Persistent Volume Claims (PVCs).
+Use shared storage when you need to share job inputs and outputs across nodes, host user home directories, or give multiple users access to a common dataset.
 In Kubernetes, to ensure that data persists beyond the lifecycle of a given Pod, you can use Persistent Volume Claims (PVCs).
-A PVC is a request for storage by a user that can be provisioned from a Persistent Volume (PV).
-This mechanism allows you to abstract the details of how the storage is provided and how it’s consumed.
+A PVC is a request for storage by a user that you can provision from a Persistent Volume (PV).
+This mechanism lets you abstract the details of how the storage is provided and how it’s consumed.
 In SUNK, each Slurm node is deployed in a Kubernetes Pod, which can mount shared PVCs in the normal manner.
 SUNK provides a mechanism to map the Kubernetes Pod’s PVC to a specified mount location within the Slurm node.
 Multiple Slurm nodes can mount the same PVC.
 This is particularly useful when managing jobs that require sharing access between developers or researchers, storing user home directories, and saving job output for further processing.

 Create shared storage

+This section walks through provisioning the PVCs that the compute nodes mount.
 In this example, three PVCs are mounted to the Slurm compute nodes.
-To get started, create three PVCs in the cluster with a Container Storage Interface (CSI) driver that supports the ReadWriteMany access mode.
-For more information on creating PVCs, see the Kubernetes documentation on Persistent Volumes.
-Use the following names:
+To get started, create three PVCs in the cluster with a Container Storage Interface (CSI) driver that supports the ReadWriteMany access mode, which is required so multiple nodes can mount the same volume simultaneously.
+For more information about creating PVCs, see the Kubernetes documentation on Persistent Volumes.
+Use the following names so they match the references in the mount configuration that follows:

 • data-root